best-practice-and-impact/qa-of-code-guidance/book/data.md

 # Data management

 Data management covers a broad range of disciplines, including organising, storing and maintaining data.
 Dedicated data architects and engineers typically handle data management.
-However, we appreciate that analysts are often expected to manage their own data.
+However, analysts are often expected to manage their own data or will work alongside other data professionals.
 This section aims to highlight good data management practices, so that you can either appreciate how your organisation handles its data or implement your own data management solutions.